 Rachel M. Radin, PhD

-Rachel M. Radin joined the BEE lab in the spring of 2017.
+Rachel M. Radin joined the SEA Lab in the spring of 2017.
 She is a Postdoctoral Research Scholar at the UCSF Department of Psychiatry, Center for Health and Community.
 Her research interests include clarifying the biopsychosocial processes that contribute to eating behavior and metabolic health in adults.
 She received an F32 (NRSA) from NCCIH to investigate the impact of a mindfulness intervention (SHINE trial) on stress-related eating and endocrine and autonomic profiles of stress reactivity.
 Rachel aims to develop integrative health interventions that reduce obesity-related health decline.
 She completed a PhD in Medical and Clinical Psychology from the Uniformed Services University of the Health Sciences in 2017 after completing a Pre-doctoral Internship in Pediatric Psychology at Mount Washington Pediatric Hospital.
 She earned an MA in psychology in education from Columbia University and a BA in psychology from the George Washington University.